 The evaluation of a team's robot construction is divided into three levels of requirements: primary, secondary, and tertiary.
-Primary requirements serve as a foundation for your robot construction.
-Secondary requirements serve as a creative stepping stone.
-Tertiary requirements will set you apart from the rest.
+Primary requirements serve as a foundation for the robot construction.
+Secondary requirements serve as a creative steppingstone.
+Tertiary requirements will set a team apart from the rest.
 The evaluation of each requirement is not point-based.
 Rather, the preliminary evaluation of a team's robot construction is subjective, and the robot construction is ranked against the construction of the other robots, based on the opinion of existing CRC Robotics teachers and mentors.
 Teams are divided into three pools, and each judge evaluates and ranks each robot construction in their respective pool.
 The top four teams in each pool will advance to the final round of evaluations.
-Similarly, the final evaluation of a team's robot construction is subjective, and the robot construction is a construction is subjective, and the robot construction is each pool will advance to the final round of evaluations.
-Similarly, the final evaluation of a team's robot construction is subjective, and the robot construction is ranked against the other finalists, based on the opinion of industry professionals, that act as CRC Robotics judges, and a team's final rank for the robot construction component will be the rank assigned by the set of CRC Robotics judges.
+Similarly, the final evaluation of a team's robot construction is subjective, and the robot construction is ranked against the other finalists, based on the opinion of industry professionals, that act as CRC Robotics judges, and a team's final rank for the Robot Construction component will be the rank assigned by the set of CRC Robotics judges.

-Topic Requirement Level Criterion Robot Primary Appropriate materials are used in their proper context.
+Topic Requirement Level Criterion Robot Structure Primary Appropriate materials are used in their proper context.
 Primary The robot is robustly assembled.
-Structure Secondary The robot has low mechanical tolerance and is well-calibrated.
+Secondary The robot has low mechanical tolerance and is well-calibrated.
 Tertiary The robot is reliable/resilient and can withstand multiple heats without repair.
 Primary The robot's driving mechanism operates smoothly.
 Primary The robot's ancillary systems are stable and make precise movements.
 Robot Movement Secondary Utilization of motors and mechanisms are logical and appropriate for the task at hand.
 Tertiary The robot moves with intricacy and efficiency.
 Primary All components are easy to access.
 Primary The electrical system is protected and easy to access.
 Robot Maintenance Primary The appropriate wire gage is used for the amperage run through the wire.
 Maintenance Secondary The wire management prevents accidental disconnect and impact.
 Secondary The robot parts can be swapped easily.
 Tertiary Maintenance required on the robot is minimal.
-Presentation Primary The team can describe the build process and describe the tools that were available to them.
-Secondary The team can justify the allocation of motors and choice of material and point out any outstanding qualities of their robot.
-Secondary The team can present their robot in a professional and concise presentation.
+Primary The team can describe the build process and describe the tools that were available to them.
+December Secondary The team can justify the allocation of motors and choice of material and point out any outstanding qualities of their robot.
+Presentation Secondary The team can present their robot in a professional and concise presentation.
 Tertiary When faced with questions, the team can confidently answer them and defend their decisions.